 Facet Joint Syndrome Diagnosis and Treatment

 The symptoms that occur with facet joint syndrome can be very similar to other neck and lower back pain conditions.
-To make an accurate diagnosis, you physician will perform a procedure called a facet joint injection.
+To make an accurate diagnosis, you physician will perform a procedure called a facet joint injection or medial branch block.
 Targeting the suspected joint, your doctor will administer an injection that contains a small amount of anesthetic.
 If the injection results in relief of your symptoms, then you have facet joint syndrome.

-Once the source of pain has been identified, longer-term relief is provided through another injection that contains a larger dose of anesthetic and an anti-inflammatory steroid.
+Once the source of pain has been identified, longer-term relief is provided through another injection that contains an anti-inflammatory steroid, or if the problem is chronic, a Radiofrequency Ablation procedure may be performed to remove the sensation to the affected joint long-term.
 The medication administered through facet joint injections reduces the inflammation and swelling of the tissue in and around the facet joint space.

 Facet Joint Syndrome Treatment in Austin

 The Diagnostic Pain Center in Austin offers a variety of minimally invasive treatment options for facet joint syndrome, including facet joint injections.
-Dr. Robert S. Marks will work with you to develop the best treatment plan to relieve your pain and symptoms from facet joint syndrome.
+Our providers will work with you to develop the best treatment plan to relieve your pain and symptoms from facet joint syndrome.
 With appropriate treatment and pain relief, our Austin patients are able to continue living a healthy, active lifestyle.

-Call (512) 981-7246 today to learn more about facet joint syndrome treatment in Austin.
+Call (512) 981-7246 today to learn more about facet joint syndrome treatment in Austin or pain management in Austin.
 If you would like to request an appointment online, you can do so now through our online appointment request form.